 Those areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, and similar areas.

-1.4% or 404, 000 acres of Pennsylvania is covered by wetlands.
+Wetlands cover 1.4%, or 404,000 acres, of the land area in Pennsylvania.
 Wetlands serve many important functions including flood control, water filtration and habitat for threatened species.
 Over half of Pennsylvania's existing wetlands have been lost in the past 200 years.
-As so, wetlands are highly valued and regulated.
+As such, wetlands are highly valued and regulated.

 How are wetlands regulated?

 - Pennsylvania Department of Environmental Protection

 - Activities in wetlands for which permits may be required include, but are not limited to: